Black Friday 2018 sound bar deals: Vizio, Polk, Klipsch and more, starting at $100

 If you're in the market for a sound bar, whether it's as a gift or for your own living room, you'll quickly find you don't need to spend very much to get something worthwhile.

 From now until Black Friday there are some great deals on excellent-sounding speakers.
-Whether you want to spend $100 (Vizio) or more, there's something here for every budget.
+Whether you want to spend $100 (good job, Vizio) or more, there's something here for every budget.

 - Terms of the deals vary, so where possible we've listed when and where to get the sale price from each retailer.